-To date, no evidence proves that you can prevent prostate cancer.
-However, you may be able to lower your risk.
+There’s no proven way to prevent prostate cancer, but you may be able to lower your risk for it.

-- Cutting back on red meats, especially processed meats such as hot dogs, bologna, and certain lunch meats
+- Cut back on red meats, especially processed meats like hot dogs, bologna, and certain lunch meats.

-- Eating five or more servings of fruits and vegetables each day
+- Eat five or more servings of fruits and vegetables each day.

-Healthy food choices also include whole grain breads and cereals, rice, pasta, and beans.
+Some other healthy food choices are whole grain breads and cereals, rice, pasta, and beans.

 - Tomatoes -- both raw and cooked